mor1/mort-www/code/index.md

 [PyRT][pyrt]
 =====

-Python Routeing Toolkit.
-Developed at Sprint ATL, this comprised code for collecting and analysing ISIS and BGP protocol activity.
-It was operational in SprintLink, Sprint's Tier-1 IP backbone, for over 3 years continuously and resulted in several first-in-class papers.
+I developed the Python Routeing Toolkit while at Sprint ATL.
+It comprises code for collecting and analysing ISIS and BGP protocol activity.
+The original release is at
+<https://research.sprintlabs.com/pyrt/> but it does not appear to be
+maintained, unlike my [github hosted version][pyrt].

 =--